If co-ops are carved out of the tenant protection laws, how does it affect the way our co-op board operates?

-This means boards are free from some of the restrictions imposed by the law, including a co-op’s ability to take more than one month’s maintenance in escrow from a potential buyer, as well as their capacity to collect legal fees, late fees, and other charges in addition to maintenance in housing court if a tenant-shareholder defaults.
+When this amendment is signed into law by the governor, it will mean boards are free from some of the restrictions imposed by HSTPA, including a co-op’s ability to take more than one month’s maintenance in escrow from a potential buyer, as well as their capacity to collect legal fees, late fees, and other charges in addition to maintenance in housing court if a tenant-shareholder defaults.

 “These are welcome changes and allow co-ops to operate again in ways they had become accustomed to before they got caught up in the tenant protection law.
 Co-ops are not set up to generate a profit like a rental building so it’s only fair that these restrictions were lifted,” Wagner says.